 Why You Might Want to Work Online as a Proofreader

-There are a number of benefits associated with working online as a proofreader.
+There are a number of benefits associated with online proofreading jobs from home.
 This type of role offers good income potential, yet provides the flexibility to fit around your schedule.
-Even beginners can start with entry-level jobs, so in most cases, you don’t need to worry about qualifications or previous experience.
+Even beginners can start with entry-level work-from-home jobs, so in most cases, you don’t need to worry about qualifications or previous experience.

-Additionally, there are low start-up costs (it’s a way to make money online without paying anything), as you don’t need specialized equipment and there is no phone work involved.
-If you already have strong grammar skills, you can make good use of your skills.
+Additionally, there are low start-up costs (it’s a way to make money online without paying anything), as you don’t need specialized equipment and there’s no phone work involved in online proofreading jobs.
+If you already have strong grammar skills, you can make use of your skills.

 How Much Money Can I Make as a Proofreader?

-Entry-level proofreaders can expect to earn $10 an hour, but as you continue to gain experience and find better clients, you should find it easy to make $30 an hour or more.
+Entry-level proofreaders can expect to earn $10 an hour, but as you continue to gain experience and find better clients, you may find it easy to make $30 an hour or more.

 What are the Job Requirements to Work as a Proofreader?

-While each platform and even each project is likely to have different requirements, there are some requirements that you will need to meet to work as a proofreader.
+While each platform and even each project will have different requirements, there are some requirements that you’ll need to work as a proofreader.
 These include:

 - A Strong Vocabulary: If you don’t have a passion for words and lack a strong vocabulary, then proofreading is not the role for you.
 You will need to have an interest in sharpening your skills by reading articles, books, and any other forms of writing to continue building your vocabulary.

 - Excellent Grammar: The main purpose of proofreading is to spot grammar, punctuation, and formatting mistakes.
-In order to identify these errors, you need to have a solid understanding of grammar rules and have an excellent command of your language.
+To identify these errors, you need to have a solid understanding of grammatical rules and an excellent command of your language.

 - A Degree: While this is only necessary in some cases, there are some sites and companies that require you to have a degree (sometimes in English or Journalism).
-Most sites will state in advance that their specific requirements, so you can determine if you have the qualifications necessary to apply for jobs.
+Most sites will state in advance their specific requirements, so you can determine if you have the qualifications necessary to apply for jobs.
 However, there may be exceptions if you have unquestionable expertise, skills, and experience.

-- Experience: In some cases, you will also need to demonstrate proofreading experience.
+- Experience: In some cases, you’ll also need to demonstrate proofreading experience.
 However, many proofreaders begin with entry-level positions and work up to jobs that require experience.
-While this means that you may not be able to enjoy the higher-paying work immediately, you will be able to apply for jobs requiring experience after you develop your skills and earn at a higher rate.
+While this means that you may not be able to enjoy the higher-paying work immediately, you’ll be able to apply for jobs requiring experience after you develop your skills so you can earn at a higher rate.

 How to Get Training to Become a Proofreader

-If you’re not confident of your proofreading skills, it’s possible to get training to become a proofreader.
+If you’re not confident in your proofreading skills, it’s possible to get training to become a proofreader.
 One of the best proofreading training services is Proofread Anywhere.

 This fantastic site offers a variety of proofreading courses, including general proofreading and transcript proofreading, with free introductory workshops.
 This will help you to learn the theory and practice of proofreading so that you can apply for online jobs with confidence.
 You can even try the free introductory workshop to see if proofreading appeals to you, so you can then invest more of your time to learn more complex skills.

-There are a number of ways to find online proofreading jobs.
+There are a number of ways to find online proofreading jobs from home.
 These include:

-Job Boards: There are lots of job boards where you can find proofreading jobs.
-Search using keywords such as proofreader, proofreading, copy editor to find suitable positions.
-Many of these sites require that you set up a profile, but once you have completed this, you can post about your services or apply for jobs that appeal to you and fit your skillset.
+- Job Boards: There are lots of job boards where you can find work-from-home proofreading jobs.
+Search using keywords such as “proofreader”, “proofreading”, and “copy editor” to find suitable positions.
+Many of these sites require you to set up a profile, but once you have completed this, you can post about your services or apply for jobs that appeal to you and fit your skillset.

-Companies that Hire Proofreaders: There are many companies that hire proofreaders.
-Each has its own requirements but represent decent earning potential.
+- Companies that Hire Proofreaders: There are many companies that hire proofreaders.
+Each has its own requirements but represents decent earning potential.
 We’ve included a detailed list of remote proofreading companies below.

 This company has been around since 2013 and has proofread and edited over 43 million words across six countries.
-The primary objective of Wordvice is supporting its clients in research, academic, and business projects, and the company has service agreements with universities, medical institutions, laboratories, and academic societies.
+The primary objective of Wordvice is to support its clients in research, academic, and business projects, and the company has service agreements with universities, medical institutions, laboratories, and academic societies.

-Wordvice does require that you have at least two years of professional editing experience, be enrolled, or have completed a graduate degree program and have native English fluency.
+Wordvice online proofreading jobs require that you have at least two years of professional editing experience, be enrolled, or have completed a graduate degree program and have native English fluency.

 Scribendi has been around since 1997 and is an internet-based company that offers revision services for documents in all sectors, including publishing, business, and academia.
-While there are in-house roles, Scribendi also has a variety of freelancer positions that allow you to work from home and choose the assignments that appeal to you, working on your own schedule.
+While there are in-house roles, Scribendi also has a variety of freelance proofreading jobs that allow you to work from home and choose the assignments that appeal to you, working on your own schedule.

 The standard requirements for Scribendi freelancers include a college degree, at least three years of experience, native level English and an average proofreading speed of 1,000 to 1,500 words an hour.
 Additionally, Scribendi positions are not available for residents of certain states, including California, New Jersey, New York, and Illinois.

 Scribemedia is a more specialized service that focuses on helping people write, publish, and market non-fiction books.
-You need to join their email list to be alerted to freelance positions as and when they are available.
+You need to join their email list to be alerted to freelance proofreading jobs as and when they’re available.
 However, there are no specific requirements for freelancers.

 Since Scribemedia is a premium service, you may want to boost your proofreading resume before applying.

 This is a global company with work-from-home and freelance opportunities for all aspects of writing, including proofreading.
-Most positions require a degree, and many posts are in technical niches.
+Most positions require a degree, and many jobs are in technical niches.

 EditFast freelancers are required to hold a degree from a recognized university and demonstrate past proofreading experience.
 The compensation for each project varies, but payments are made through Paypal, and EditFast takes 40% as its fee for each project.

-You will need to fill in a questionnaire to apply for a position and answer questions about your experience, writing style proficiencies, your native language, and your software set up.
-You will also be asked about your pay expectations.
-Successful applicants will be contacted, and you can expect proofreading jobs in business or academic writing.
+You’ll need to fill in a questionnaire to apply for a position and answer questions about your experience, writing style proficiencies, your native language, and your software setup.
+You’ll also be asked about your pay expectations.
+Successful applicants will be contacted, and you can expect virtual proofreading jobs in business or academic writing.

 Enago expects freelancers to have at least five years of proofreading experience, but priority is given to applicants with post-doc research experience and knowledge of various editing styles.

 To apply, you need to submit your resume and a cover letter, which will be examined by the Enago team.
-If you meet the Enago requirements, you will be sent an editing sample that is designed to test your expertise.
-If the evaluation goes well, you will be presented with a contract and non-disclosure agreement.
+If you meet the Enago requirements, you’ll be sent an editing sample that’s designed to test your expertise.
+If the evaluation goes well, you’ll be presented with a contract and non-disclosure agreement.

 This is a site designed to provide resources for writers, including proofreading services.
-There is a basic application form to apply for a position, and the company will notify you if there are opportunities suited to your skills.
+There’s a basic application form to apply for a position, and the company will notify you if there are opportunities suited to your skills.

 10. Polished Paper